oguzhanakca/pp1-restaurant/README.md

 As a first time user,

 1. I want to know more about restaurant.
-2. I want to know the menu content and prices.
+2. I want to know the menu and prices.
 3. I want to be prepared what to expect at the restaurant.
 4. I want to know where the restaurant located.
 5. I want to know the contact address of restaurant.